Cambodian king appoints Hun Manet as new PM | www.lokmattimes.com

 Hun Manet is currently a member of the CPP's Standing Committee and a deputy commander-in-chief of the Royal Cambodian Armed Forces.

-Hun Sen announced on July 26 that he would step down as the Prime Minister for the first time since assuming the post in 1985, handing the reins of power to his eldest son Hun Manet.
+Hun Sen announced on July 26 that he would step down as the Prime Minister after having held the position for more than 38 years, handing the reins of power to Hun Manet.

-However, the 71-year-old leader said he will remain the CPP's president and will take the position of President of the Senate in a Senate Election on February 25, 2024.
+However, the 71-year-old leader said he will remain the CPP's president and will take the position of President of the Senate after a Senate Election on February 25 next year.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app